psilin/CarND-Advanced-Lane-Lines/report/writeup.md

 lines polynome coefficients so I could have some memory of what lane lines looked like on previous frames.
 It helped to decrease outliers values.
 I tried different values for `alpha` parameter and ended up with `alpha = 1./6.` as it greatly decreased outliers yet polynomes reacted quite good on curvature changing.

 Though I did not manage to remove all outliers and lane lines were a little noisy.
-Possible steps are to make threshold tweaks in SobelX and HLS-related function as I just used arameters as it was.
+Possible steps are to make threshold tweaks in SobelX and HLS-related function as I just used parameters as it was.
 Another idea is to use memory and filtering as much as possible as everything is quite continuous in this project (and no need to use window search from the very beginning on each frame).
 So memory of successful detections in non-noisy environment should be used.
 Another idea is to impelement outliers detection procedure.
 If everything is continuous obtained vaues should not differ much from filtered or remembered values.
 So if value differs much it should be rejected.

+#### 2. Ideas added before resubmission.

+First idea is (as it has been already discussed) using area around of successfully found fitting polynomes as a starting point to new fitting polynome window search.
+It can speed up lane line detection process.

+Second idea is to make pipeline more robust.
+I tried to apply my pipeline to challenge videos and found out that sometimes there frames where pixels were not detected so the set which was used to compute fitting polynome was empty.
+Possible solution is to try rediscover lane line pixels using more relaxed color space channel thesholds.

+Third idea is closely related to second.
+There are frames where there is a lot of sun light it prevents camera from seeing clearly and lane lines looks allmost the same as other parts of the road.
+Again, more relaxed thresholds can be used to improve detection.

+Fourth idea is to track objects.
+Some car or bike cross lane line during one of the challenge videos.
+It is clear that when car is on the lane line it covers some part of line.
+So the idea is to track object and not try to find lane line in part of frame where this object is at the moment.

+Fifth idea is as follows.
+It can be clearly seen that on challenge video that some part of car's torpedo is reflected in frame.
+The idea is to filter out this effect.
+Maybe by analizing serie of images and realizing that there is some objects that are in every recorded frame and consider this objects as a part of the car.
+Looks similair to camera calibration somehow, but an adaptive one.